Economics is the study of the allocation of scare resources between competing uses

 Stefania specialises in economic analysis, and environmental and sustainable economics.
 She is also an Edexcel examiner for Economics.

 Stefania also loves painting and clay modelling, music and cinema, aquariums and space.

 Beyond A level Economics

-With your excellent understanding of how economics affects your own finances, influences business success, shapes government policy and collapses global markets you should be well-suited for a degree in Economics-related courses like International Relations, Law, Business, Economics or Maths.
-Then you could go for high flying jobs in the government forging economic policy, working at the World Bank, making predictions for economic think tanks, shaking up the stock market or attempting to regulate the finance industry.
+With your excellent understanding of how economics affects your own finances, influences business success, shapes government policy and drive global markets you should be well-suited for a degree in Economics-related courses like International Relations, Law, Business, Economics or Maths.
+Then you could go for high flying jobs in the government forging economic policy, work at the World Bank, make predictions for economic thinktanks, shake up the stock market or attempt to regulate the finance industry.
 Alternatively, you may plan to set up your own business, get involved in the law, become a journalist, offer advice to non-profit organisations or become a crusader for global trade justice.